 In some circumstances, your health information may be subject to restrictions that may limit or preclude some uses or disclosures described in this notice.
 For example, there are special restrictions on the use or disclosure of certain categories of information – e.g., tests for HIV or treatment for mental health conditions or alcohol and drug abuse.
 Government health benefit programs, such as Medi-Cal, may also limit the disclosure of beneficiary information for purposes unrelated to the program.

 You have the following rights regarding medical information we maintain about you:

 Rights to Inspect and Copy

 You have the right to inspect and copy medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.

 To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to our Privacy Officer at the address below.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
+If you request a copy of the information, we may charge a reasonable fee for the costs of copying, mailing or other supplies associated with your request.